wduquette/pen/devnotes/To Do List.md

         - Optional `Calendar`
         - FIle `Path`
     - [x] Make `DataFiles.loadHistory()` return a  `HistoryFile`
-    - [ ] Allow a history script can set up the default query, particularly the entity sorting.
+    - [ ] Add commands so that a history script can set up the default query, particularly the entity sorting.
     - Add entity sorting to `HistoryQuery`
         - `prime`: those entities that always go first (a pseudo-type)
         - `typeOrder`: the order for display of types: e.g., `{person place period}`